backstage-technical-services/website/contributing.md

 In the code review, the Maintainer will ensure the ticket is resolved by the Merge Request and there are no unplanned conflicts with any other tickets or future work.
 If changes are needed, the Merge Request will be 'rejected' (although it can remain open as any further commits will be automatically added to the Merge Request), and the Maintainer will explain what needs to be done before it's submitted again.
 This effectively moves the ticket back to the `In Progress` stage (although it's not necessary to actually do this).
 This process repeats until the Merge Request is approved.

 When the Merge Request is approved, the code is merged into the `develop` branch and it enters the 2nd phase of `QA`: verification.
-Extensive testing is performed on the development server to ensure that the new code performs as desired and doesn't introduce any further issues.
+Extensive testing is performed on the [development server][link-bts-dev] to ensure that the new code performs as desired and doesn't introduce any further issues.
 How long this process lasts depends on how complex the change was, and the level of risk associated with it.

 Should the change fail the verification phase and it can't be fixed with a hotfix on the `develop` branch, the Owner or a Maintainer will need to manually unpick the changes so the process can start again.
 If the appropriate amount of testing has been performed before the Merge Request was submitted, it is almost impossible that this will happen - if it does, though, there'll be plenty of support to rectify the problem.